jxofix/onedigitalpurpose/index.md

 <p style="margin-left: 3vw; font-weight: bold">Data collected from website browsing and use of applications </p>

 <p style="margin-left: 5vw">If you use some of the digital products, we may use cookie or similar technology to collect data about you via the browser.
-For more information about our cookie policy, you can visit <a href="https://www.skoda-auto.cz/sluzby/cookie-settings-en" style="color: DodgerBlue">Cookie Settings</a>. <a href="#cookies" style="text-decoration:none"> <span style="border:2px solid Tomato; border-radius: 50%; background: White; color: Tomato; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span></a> </p>
+For more information about our cookie policy, you can visit <a href="https://www.skoda-auto.cz/sluzby/cookie-settings-en" style="color: DodgerBlue">Cookie Settings</a>. <a href="#cookies" style="text-decoration:none"> <span style="border:2px solid Black; border-radius: 50%; background: White; color: Black; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span></a> </p>

 <p style="margin-left: 5vw">Similarly, if you use any digital products in form of a mobile app, we may need to use data which originated during your usage of the app, such as location or technical data.</p>